mg5753-dot/ccna-packet-lab/README.md

 **Why /30 subnets on WAN links?**
 Point-to-point links only need two usable host addresses.
 Using /30 conserves address space and is standard practice.

+**Why /24 subnets on VLANs?**
+Using best practice for flexibility in case there is any need for expansion in the future.

 ---